-During the normal fixed assets revaluation cycle, garage sites and lockups, cemetery buildings, hostels, libraries, visitor centres, village halls, grazing land, clubhouses, muster rooms, sports centres and swimming pools were revalued.
+During the normal fixed assets revaluation cycle, garage sites and lockups, cemetery buildings, hostels, libraries, visitor centres, public conveniences, travelling peoples' sites, village halls, grazing land, clubhouses, cinemas, muster rooms, sports centres and swimming pools were revalued.
 As a result, £39.9 million was charged to the Comprehensive Income and Expenditure Account, of which, £39.3 million relates to impairment on council dwellings.
 The revaluation charge has no impact on the General Fund Balance carried forward.

-6.3 Revenue Budget - Housing 2019/20
+7.3 Revenue Budget - Housing 2019/20

-Statement 9 (page 83) the HRA - Income and Expenditure Statement includes depreciation and impairment on housing assets.
-The deficit for the year is £43.2 million (£44 million 2018/19).
-Statement 10 (page 84) the Statement of Movement on the HRA Balance adjusts this deficit as a result of amounts which are required by statute to be debited or credited to the HRA Balance for the year, the net credit for these items is £43.2 million (£44 million 2018/19).
+Statement 9 (page 86) the HRA - Income and Expenditure Statement includes depreciation and impairment on housing assets.
+The deficit for the year is £43 million (£44 million 2018/19).
+Statement 10 (page 87) the Statement of Movement on the HRA Balance adjusts this deficit as a result of amounts which are required by statute to be debited or credited to the HRA Balance for the year, the net credit for these items is £43 million (£44 million 2018/19).
 The overall position was breakeven for the year, which maintains the HRA balance carried forward at £0.9 million (£0.9 million 2018/19).

-6.4 Capital Budget 2019/20
+7.4 Capital Budget 2019/20